Nixill/nixill.net/csharp/nixill/collections/DictionaryGenerator-K-V.md

 ## `Keys`
 `ICollection<K>` - Gets a collection of the keys contained in the underlying `IDictionary<K, V>`.

+## `StoreGeneratedValues`
+`bool` - Whether or not to store newly generated values when a key is not found in the dictionary during a get operation.
+Does not affect previously generated values, whether they were or weren't stored.

 ## `Values`
 `ICollection<V>` - Gets a collection of the values contained in the underlying `IDictionary<K, V>`.